ironfugu/kpi_dashboard/README.md

 This is KPI readme.
-The app which shows different Key Performance Indicator data on one screen.
+KPI is app which shows different Key Performance Indicator data on one screen.
 ![KPI](readme_images/whole.png)

 # Frontend